yuhuanq/Club-Caml/src/README.md

 a chat bot!
 This chatbot uses the
 *Pandorabots API* to select its responses.
 ####Easter eggs
-Try sending "🐪" or "😶" for something interesting! ;)
+Try sending "😶" for something interesting! ;)